nordin-johan/lemon/README.md

 # Lemon :lemon:
-Lemon is a framework for building Javascript runtime software in c++.
+Lemon is a framework for building Javascript runtime software.

 * __C++ bindings__